 Keep in mind too, that project costs are likely to increase as you move from AESS 1 to AESS C. Most likely, cost will be a big driver in the selection of the AESS Category.
 The best approach is to get the Category selected early in the project, maybe even shoot a little high in case Value Engineering (VE) plays a role in reducing the initial selection.

 Getting the Timing Right

 We all realize that architecturally exposed steel can add significant value to a building.
-By selecting the appropriate AESS Category, design teams can help solidify this value.
-It is important to coordinate with your structural engineer since fabricators, erectors, and contractors will refer to the structural drawings for fabrication, erection, field revisions, etc.
+Design teams can help solidify this value by selecting the appropriate AESS Category.
+Coordinating with your structural engineer is important since fabricators, erectors, and contractors will refer to the structural drawings for fabrication, erection, field revisions, etc.

 Like many aspects of the design process, AESS decision-making is much easier when we plan ahead.
-Involving the entire design team as early as possible in the process to make these types of decisions is the best approach for all.
+Involving the entire design team as early as possible to make these types of decisions is the best approach for all.

-Making the right choice when it comes to exposed structural steel is something that takes time and research.
+Making the right choice when it comes to exposed structural steel takes time and research.
 We would be happy to answer any questions you might have as you plan and design your next project.